 Below half wounds creatures are unable to fight due to the pain.
 They fall to the ground or stagger away clutching the wounds staunching the blood flow and gritting their teeth (or screaming in agony).

-At 1 Life Point it is possible for characters to bleed to death or fall unconscious.
-If bleeding to death there is always a 10% chance that they will be too far gone to be helped by curative magic.
+At 1 Life Point it is possible for characters to bleed to death / die by massive trauma or fall unconscious.
+Magic curing life points will normall prevent the 50% chance of dying but there is a 10% chance that they will be too traumatised to be helped by it (Heal minor wounds or better).

 Chases frequently occur within towns on foot or in the country on horseback.
 In both cases similar rules are used to determine the outcome.
 If running in a straight line in open areas the only factor affecting the outcome is the relative speed of the two participants.
 If there are obstacles such as a market place or bushes the participants also have an opportunity to outmanoeuvre the other and gain ground.
 Each round roll a manoeuvre roll is made The difference between the two rolls is converted to a success level.
 Each success level adds 10% to their speed for that round.
 At any appropriate point the character fleeing may attempt an additional manoeuvre roll to lose the chaser.